itscodenation/flw1-rps-15-16-starter/README.md

 1. Copy the "clone URL" from this repo
 2. In your Cloud9 dashboard click on the green "Create New Workspace" button and select "Clone from URL"

-Once the workspace has been processed check to be sure it is up to date by running ` git status ` in the terminal.
+Once the workspace has been processed, check to be sure it is up to date by running ` git status ` in the terminal.
 You should receive a messege telling you that your branch is up to date.
 ![Imgur](http://i.imgur.com/RKdsduL.png)

-**NOTE: It is common practice to push you changes to your GitHub repository often.
-It is recommended you make a push after every major change.
+**NOTE: It is common practice to push your changes to your GitHub repository often.
+It is recommended that you make a push after every major change.
 Through the course of completing this project you should make 7-10 pushes to GitHub.
-Your manager will be grading you on this.**
+Your manager will be rating your progress.**

 To push to GitHub run the following commands in your terminal:
 `git status`